PaulMaly/perlite/README.md

 Don't forget to dispose of a subscription if you no longer need it.
 Read more about these things in [hyperactiv guide](https://github.com/elbywan/hyperactiv#usage).

-You able to use stores inside of widget just by importing them:
+Just import the store to use it in a widget:

 ```javascript
 import store$ from './store.js'